dry-python/classes/docs/pages/concept.rst

 Here's how typeclass resolve types:

+1. At first we try to resolve types via delegates and ``isinstance`` checks
-1. We try to resolve exact match by a passed type
+2. We try to resolve exact match by a passed type
-2. Then we try to match passed type a given protocols, first match wins
+3. Then we try to match passed type with ``isinstance`` against protocol types, first match wins
-3. Then we traverse ``mro`` entries of a given type, first match wins
+4. Then we traverse ``mro`` entries of a given type, looking for ones we can handle, first match wins

-We use cache, so calling typeclasses with same object types is fast.
+We use cache for all parts of algorithm except the first step (it is never cached), so calling typeclasses with same object types is fast.

 In other words, it can fallback to more common types: